 1. Notification: A clearly labeled agenda will be distributed to Council members 72 hours prior to each meeting.
 The agenda will show the time and location of the meeting with an invitation for all interested parties to attend.
 A clearly labeled meeting summary or minutes will be distributed to Council members.
 Council members are responsible for posting agendas and meeting summaries in prominent areas where their constituents have access to the agendas and summaries.
 In addition, a website will be constructed where meeting agendas and minutes will be posted.

 2. Reporting to Constituents: Members will be responsible for keeping their respective groups informed regarding activities of the Skyline College Governance Council by reporting back to those bodies and eliciting input regarding items under consideration.

-3. Annual Report: An annual report summarizing the work of the Skyline College Governance Council will be distributed to the College community.
+3. Regular Reporting: A regular report summarizing the work of the Skyline College Governance Council will be distributed as needed to the College community.

-The Skyline College Governance Council may appoint one or more Council subcommittees, consisting of one or more Council members and any number of non-members, with such duties and responsibilities as the Council shall deem appropriate.
+The Skyline College Governance Council may appoint one or more Council Task Groups, consisting of one or more Council members and any number of non-members, with such duties and responsibilities as the Council shall deem appropriate.